Omnia05/Classification-Model/README.md

 ## Project Description

 The dataset 'clustering_data.csv' contains information about various pincodes across India including their corresponding longitudes and latitudes.
-Here, I choose the state Telangana and performed the following steps:
+Here, we choose the state Telangana and perform the following steps:
-1. Data Filtering: Extracted the entries corresponding to Telangana in the dataset.
-Removed any false locations and duplicates.
+1. Data Filtering: Extract the entries corresponding to Telangana in the dataset.
+Remove any false locations and duplicates.
-2. Clustering Analysis: Implemented the k-means clustering algorithm on the filtered dataset.
+2. Clustering Analysis: Implement the k-means clustering algorithm on the filtered dataset.
-3. Visualization: Showed the results of the pincode locations (using the latitude and longitude values) on a map.
+3. Visualization: Show the results of the pincode locations (using the latitude and longitude values) on a map.

+### Results

+The final map shows the plotted values of the pincode locations, resembling the shape of Telangana.
+The density of pincodes varies, indicating regions with higher population density.

+## Prerequisites

+Make sure to have pandas, numpy and matplotlib installed on your system.
+If not already installed, run these commands on your terminal:
+1. pip install pandas
+2. pip install numpy
+3. pip install Matplotlib

+## Resources

+Going through the numpy and Matplotlib documentation has proven to be very useful.
+Sites like GeeksforGeeks provided a lot conceptual explanations.

+## Note

+This is my first attempt at building a classification model.
+As a newcomer to these topics, I found this project both fun and insightful.
+I'm excited to explore further and improve my model.